gatarelib/old-site/README.md

 Simple portfolio to show some brief information about me, my skills and Participated projects.

-## Installation
+## Getting Stated

 Clone/download the repository and move to the project folder.

-## Usage
+## Usage for 'Jimmy'

-If you are the cool guy, run `index.html` to preview/edit the project at the `./`dir folder or go to the link provided at the top to preview it.
+Open `index.html` in your favorite browser to preview/edit the project at the `./`dir folder or go to the link provided at the top to preview it.

 ## Issues

 If you have a problem or saw a bug.
-Please, create an issue explaning what happened, soon a developer will answer and solve the problem.
+Please, create an issue explaning what happened, I promice to resolve the issue as quick as possible.

 ## Feedbacks

 I will be glad to listen any constructive feedback.
-Please, send an email to me: `gatarelib@gmail.com`
+Please, shoot an email to me: `gatarelib@gmail.com`

 ## License